Hannah Szenes: Trial and execution

 She was tried for treason in Hungary on 28 October 1944 by a court appointed by the fascist Arrow Cross regime.
 There was an eight-day postponement to give the judges more time to find a verdict, followed by another postponement, this one because of the appointment of a new Judge Advocate.
 She was executed by a firing squad on November 7, 1944.

 She kept diary entries until her last day.
 One of them read: "In the month of July, I shall be twenty-three/I played a number in a game/The dice have rolled.
 I have lost," and another: "I loved the warm sunlight."

 Her diary was published in Hebrew in 1946.
 Her remains were brought to Israel in 1950 and buried in the cemetery on Mount Herzl, Jerusalem.
 Her tombstone was brought to Israel in November 2007 and placed in Sdot Yam.

 During the trial of Rudolf Kastner, who was a controversial figure involved in negotiating with the Nazis to save a number of Hungarian Jews during the Holocaust, Szenes's mother testified that during the time her daughter was imprisoned, Kastner's people had advised her not to obtain a lawyer for her daughter.
 Further, she recalled a conversation with Kastner after the war, telling him, "I don't say that you could have saved my daughter Hannah, but that you didn't try – it makes it harder for me that nothing was done."

 After the Cold War, a Hungarian military court officially exonerated her.
 Her kin in Israel were informed on November 5, 1993.

 Poetry, songs and plays

 Szenes was a poet and playwright, writing both in Hungarian and Hebrew.
-The following are four of her better known poems.
 The best known of these is "A Walk to Caesarea", commonly known as Eli, Eli ("My God, My God").
 The well-known melody was composed by David Zahavi.
 Many singers have sung it, including Ofra Haza, Regina Spektor, and Sophie Milman.
 It was used to close some versions of the film Schindler's List.